dfds/postmortems/PM2019-009 - Kubernetes network infrastructure IP starvation.md

 - No monitoring of network subnet capacity
 - Lack of revision of deployed infrastructure, due to heavy focus on developing new features
 - Not possible to add availability zones to existing Kubernetes EKS clusters, complicating a long-term solution to IP starvation
-- Not possible to update load balancer configuration (to fix the problem), due to near 100% IP address utilisation in subnets
+- Not possible to update load balancer configuration (to fix the problem), due to near 100% IP address utilization in subnets
 - One single Kubernetes node autoscaling group across AWS availability zones limiting flexibility
 - We have announced sunset dates for other Kubernetes clusters
 - Teams have recently been encouraged teams to migrate to Hellman